niclim/TowerDefense/README.md

 * Add upgrades and different types of towers
 * Add upgrade screen so that users can choose different towers to upgrade from
 * Complete unit test coverage
-* Build out game data
-* Build base monsters (different types and different bosses) and use level as a multiplier to generate different levels
 * add the following effects:
  - multiple targets
  - damage over timer